Gary Van Deurse

-Our accredited Master of Arts degree in Urban and Environmental Policy and Planning requires completion of 12 course credits (most semester-long courses receive one credit), a thesis and an internship.
+Our accredited Master of Arts degree in Urban and Environmental Policy and Planning requires completion of 12 or 13 course credits (most semester-long courses receive one credit), a thesis or capstone exam, and an internship.
 The M.A. program usually takes two-years of full-time study.
 Students may also enroll in the program on a part-time basis.
 Our M.A. degree is awarded through the Graduate School of Arts and Sciences.

 M.A.
 Degree Curriculum

 Five required core courses covering theoretical foundations and professional skills.

 Foundations of Public Policy and Planning — A conceptual and critical overview of public policy and planning theory, process, and practice.
 Provides an introduction to basic elements of public policy formation and application involving a range of environmental, social policy, and planning issues.
 This includes methods for analyzing policy and planning decisions, strategies for developing alternatives, examination of the role of values and empirical knowledge in setting policy agendas, and implementation.